 I made this cake two weeks ago, and I’m finally getting around to blogging about it.
 A friend was in town for graduation, and that’s a great excuse for a cookout.
 I didn’t have inspiration for the grill, but I knew that I wanted to make a layer cake.
-I don’t actually have round or layer cake pans, so I went with an Alton Brown recipe that bakes in a 9×3 inch springform pan.
+I don’t actually have round or layer cake pans, so I went with an Alton Brown recipe (from I’m Just Here for More Food) that bakes in a 9×3 inch springform pan.
 I didn’t really think that the recipe itself needed frosting, but a layer cake needs frosting.
 Alton had a recipe for Chocolate Frosting, so I decided to make it too.

 1 stick butter